0cjs/sedoc/git/win.md

 11. Extra options:
     - ✓ Enable file system caching
     - ✗ Enable symbolic links
-12. ✓ Enable experimental support for pseudo consoles.
+12. × Enable experimental support for pseudo consoles.
-   (Do not use before 2.28.0.windows.1.)
+    (As of 2.28.0.windows.1 this produces odd behaviour such as dropping CRs and spawning Windows consoles with your output.)

 File Modes